ImageMagick/Usage-Markdown/bugs/future/index.md

 Where...

 -   *type* is the type of blur as a string
-     EG: either "linear", "radial" or "rotational" and may be others in the future.
+     e.g.: either "linear", "radial" or "rotational" and may be others in the future.
 -   The *radius* and *sigma* is as normal though sigma represents an angle in degress rather than pixels in a 'rotational' blurs.
 -   *dir* is either 0 or 3 for blurs in BOTH directions (default = 0)
      1 for blur only in one positive direction